rehierl/node-tree-outliner/3-basic-design/3-7-0-extensions.md

   node may technically close open presequent type-1 or type-2 sections.
 * do not take into account, if it could even be allowed to close presequent sections in a given context.
-This option merely states that, from a technical perspective, it would be possible.
+This option merely states that, from a technical perspective, it would be possible and could be allowed.

 As stated before, a subsequent sectioning node must be within the scope of a presequent section, if the declared section is supposed to become one of its